-Our aim is to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and develop tolerance and understanding towards each other.
+Our aim is to promote the fundamental British values of democracy, the rule of law, individualliberty and mutual respect and develop tolerance and understanding towards each other.

-Our curriculum does not discriminate against pupils contrary to the Equality Act, on the basis of any protected characteristics which may include age, disability, race, religion and belief, sex or sexual orientation.
+Our curriculum does not discriminate against pupils in accordance with the Equality Act, on the basis of any protected characteristics which may include age, disability, race, religion and belief, sex or sexual orientation.